Travis County Parks

 News & Alerts

-Arkansas Bend Boat Ramp is open
+Arkansas Bend Boat Ramp is now open.

 One of the most isolated and untouched parks in Travis County, this peaceful 323-acre park lies on the north shore of Lake Travis near the community of Lago Vista and combines many of the best qualities of other Lake Travis parks.
 The parks' two miles of shoreline offer opportunities for hiking, fishing, camping, picnicking and lake access via an excellent boat ramp.
 Several inviting, shaded picnic and camping areas are situated along a bluff above a gently sloping, rocky waterfront.

 - nature/hiking trails

 Overnight camping is available on a first-come, first-served basis.
 No reservations are required.
 The gravel bars off the tip of the park's peninsula are popular anchorages for day and overnight sailors and boaters.

 Overnight campers should be aware that Arkansas Bend Park offers primitive camping only.
 No water or improved facilities are currently available.

 Ground fires are permitted as seasonal conditions allow, but visitors are required to bring in their own firewood.
 Cutting or gathering of firewood, including kindling, is not allowed.